DevCycleHQ/devcycle-docs/docs/home/feature-management/edgedb/edgedb.md

 ## Overview

 The EdgeDB feature allows the saving of user data into our EdgeDB storage and to be able to use the data in segmenting decisions without needing to pass that data in our SDKs every time.
-The data is stored and retrieved by the `user_id`, allowing you to store data about the users cross-platform.
+The data is stored and retrieved by the `user_id` allowing you to store data about the users cross-platform.

 ## Usage